anutron/clientcide/Docs/Forms/DatePicker.md

 ### Note

-This class will play nice with [FormValidator][].
+This class will play nice with [Form.Validator][].
 If you specify a date format with the validatorProps property of the input, then the format option in [DatePicker][] will be overwritten by that value (so your form validator will get a valid value).
 If you don't specify a format in the element, then [DatePicker][] will define one using its format option.

 	<input id="birthday" name="birthday" validatorProps="{dateFormat: '%x'}"/>
 	new DatePicker("birthday", {format: "%db"}); //format will be overwritten to be %x; validatorProps win